androfrost/androfrost/README.md

 # Larry C. Wade
-### Hello there, I am Larry and I am an experienced Full Stack Software Engineer.
+### Hello there, I am Larry Wade and I am an experienced Full Stack Software Engineer.
 I am looking to share what I am working on and expand my knowledge through my projects and others.
 I enjoy software development and want to be able to create all aspects of a full stack websites.
 I have many years of experience but I am always learning and want to be the best I can be.

 ## Connect with me: